 Generations of foreign policy leaders agree that international students and scholars are one of the world’s greatest foreign policy assets.
 International students create jobs, drive research, enrich our classrooms, strengthen national security, and are America’s best ambassadors and allies.
-The contributions of international students and scholars are critical to the United States through the nearly $41 billion they contribute annually to our economy and more than 458,000 jobs created.
+The contributions of international students and scholars are critical to the United States through the $38.7 billion they contribute annually to our economy and 415,996 jobs created.
 That’s three jobs created for every seven international students who choose to study here.
 Significantly, the presence of international students and scholars enhance U.S. students’ education and understanding of critical subjects, their preparation to live and work in an interconnected world, and their ability to tackle global challenges.

 Goal of NAFSA’s Campaign: Improve and strengthen key policymakers’ opinions and understanding of international students and scholars so that they defend them in times of crisis and advance more welcoming immigration policies.

 Join the Campaign

 - Sign up for actions alerts to stay updated on the campaign at www.connectingourworld.org.